Burgess12/Blackbird-STT/README.md

 A: yes its a personal project that I made for myself, if you want to make it better feel free to open a PR

-### Q: Why is it so ugly?

-A: See above
+### Q: Why do i need to go into the appdata folder to add my API key?

+A: <br> 1. easier to hide the API key from the public
+<br> 2.
+Compered to other way I have seem this is easier for you.
+That's right I did this for you

 ### Q: Why Does it not come with an API key?

 A: Because I don't want to pay for your API usage.
 There are free alternatives out there if you look hard enough.

-### Q: Why is it called BlueBird and not BlackBird?
+### Q: Why is it called BlueBird in several places?

-A: I may have made a slight blunder when naming the project
+A: I may have made a slight blunder when naming the project, and rider keeps throwing errors when I try to rename it.

 ### Q: Is this a school project?